quilicicf/Stoyle/README.md

 ## For what usage

-I wrote this lib to create a theming helper for a CLI tool.
+I wrote this lib to help me write CLI tools with a theme that would be:

-The idea is to support theming and batch-mode (`--no-color` mode).
+* centralized
+* consistent
+* swap-able
+* de-activated easily (batch/CI mode)

 ## Modules